Thomas Henry Barry: Military career

 Barry was assigned as a second lieutenant to the 7th Cavalry Regiment on June 14, 1877.
 In 1880 he was transferred to the 1st Infantry.
 He was appointed Assistant Adjutant General of the army in 1893.
 He was a Lieutenant Colonel during the Spanish–American War.
 He was also Adjutant General of the 8th Army Corps during the war.
 He was appointed Brigadier General of volunteers after a brief period as Adjutant General of the army.
 As a brigadier general of volunteers he served in the China Relief Expedition and in the Philippine–American War during 1900–1901.
-He became a brigadier general in August 1903 and, at the start of the Russo-Japanese War of 1904-1905, he was assigned to the Imperial Russian Army as a military observer.
+He became a brigadier general in August 1903 and, at the start of the Russo-Japanese War of 1904–1905, he was assigned to the Imperial Russian Army as a military observer.
 From 1905 to 1907, Barry served as the third president of the United States Army War College.

 In 1907, he was chosen as commander for the Army of Cuban Occupation and Pacification by President Theodore Roosevelt.
 He was promoted to Major General on April 29, 1908.
 He became Superintendent of the United States Military Academy on August 31, 1910.
 He was succeeded by Clarence Page Townsley as Superintendent of the Academy on August 31, 1912.
 He was assigned to command the Eastern Division of the US Army for the next two years.
 In 1914 he was sent to the Philippines and China as commander of all the American troops.
-During World War I he commanded the 86th Division, an all-draftee formation, from 1917−1918 but did not lead the division overseas.
+During World War I he commanded the 86th Division, an all-draftee formation, from 1917 to 1918 but did not lead the division overseas.
 He then served as commander of the Central Department from Mar.
 21, 1918 to January 14, 1919.
 Following a sudden death of Major General J. Franklin Bell on January 8, 1919, Barry was ordered back to the headquarters of Department of the East at Governors Island, New York where he once served in 1913 and assumed duty as commanding general.
 He was retired on October 13, 1919.

+Memberships

+General Barry was a member of the Military Order of the Dragon and the Order of the Indian Wars of the United States.